Cybersecurity SaaS Companies in Dubai: Redefining Privileged Access for Modern Enterprises

 Outcome

-With Unicorp’s design and deployment, the enterprise:
+With Unicorp Technologies design and deployment, the enterprise:

-Implemented just-in-time privileged access across 30+ systems
+Implemented just-in-time privileged access across 30+ systems.

-Integrated PAM with zero trust and SOC monitoring
+Integrated PAM with zero trust and SOC monitoring.

-Reduced privileged account risk by 75% within 90 days
+Reduced privileged account risk by 75% within 90 days.

 Choosing the Right PAM Partner in the UAE